 Ex curia: Out of court.

-Ex officio: Literally, “by reason of office” (eg. Judges of the Court of Queen’s Bench are ex officio Judges of the Probate Court).
+Ex officio: Literally, “by reason of office” (eg. Judges of the Court of King’s Bench are ex officio Judges of the Probate Court).

 Ex parte: In absence of the other party.